barashe/bacpacs/README.md

 Overview
 --------

-bacpacs is a bacterial pathogenicity classification tool. bacpacs trains using sequenced proteomes.
+bacpacs is a bacterial pathogenicity classification python module. bacpacs trains using sequenced proteomes.
 The training pipeline:

 1. Considering all proteins, from all training samples, bacpacs samples